Cross-domain Neural Pitch and Periodicity Estimation: Introduction

 Pitch estimation is most commonly conducted using digital signal processing (DSP) methods.
 Some of the most successful DSP-based pitch estimation methods to date include YIN~\cite{de2002yin}, probabilistic YIN (PYIN)~\cite{mauch2014pyin}, and PEFAC~\cite{gonzalez2014pefac}.
 DSP-based pitch estimation typically uses a \textit{candidate generating} function (e.g., autocorrelation~\cite{dubnowski1976real}, cumulative mean-normalized difference~\cite{de2002yin}, or normalized cross-correlation~\cite{talkin1995robust}).
 For a given frame of audio (e.g., a ten millisecond window), a candidate generating function produces a score for each of the (potentially quantized) pitch values within the frequency range of the estimator, indicating the relative likelihood that a pitch is present at that frequency.
 This is followed by a heuristic \textit{candidate selection} function that selects the top F0 candidate at each time step, producing a monophonic pitch contour.
 Typical choices for this candidate selection function are argmax or Viterbi decoding \cite{forney1973viterbi}.

 Periodicity is often computed as the per-frame maximum of the candidate generating function, or as the sum of the scores of candidates above some threshold (i.e., the sum of peaks selected via peak-picking)~\cite{mauch2014pyin}.
 Existing approaches to periodicity estimation exhibit low voiced/unvoiced accuracy.
-Some also fail to handle silence, requiring a post-processing step of setting the periodicity of frames with loudness below some threshold to zero.
+Some also fail to handle silence, requiring a post-processing step of setting the periodicity of frames with volume below some threshold to zero.

 Pitch estimation using machine learning (ML) outperforms DSP-based methods in accuracy and noise robustness~\cite{han2014neural, kim2018crepe, nakano2019joint, kato2019statistical, airaksinen2019data}.
-These ML methods use the same candidate selection functions as DSP-based methods (e.g., argmax or Viterbi decoding), but use as the candidate generating function a data-driven model (most often a neural network) instead of DSP-based techniques such as autocorrelation.
-However, despite their robustness to noise, existing neural pitch estimators are slow relative to DSP-based methods, and have not shown good generalization across data domains.
-For example, previous works~\cite{singh2021deepf0, wei2022harmof0} have found that the CREPE neural pitch estimator~\cite{kim2018crepe} (Section~\ref{sec:crepe}), which is widely used for pitch tracking music, is unable to learn to accurately predict the fundamental frequency of speech on the PTDB dataset~\cite{pirker2011pitch} when trained on PTDB, while estimators with larger receptive fields (i.e., a larger context of input audio)~\cite{singh2021deepf0, wei2022harmof0} are able to.
-As we will show, CREPE has no difficulty learning accurate pitch on PTDB---when the atypical and undocumented alignment between the audio and pitch of PTDB is addressed---and the generalization gap is due to mismatched data distributions between training and evaluation rather than differences in the receptive field.
+These ML methods use the same candidate selection functions as DSP-based methods (e.g., argmax or Viterbi decoding), but use as the candidate generating function a data-driven model (most often a neural network), instead of DSP-based techniques such as autocorrelation.
 For the majority of ML-based methods, the candidate generating function produces a valid distribution over the set of possible pitch values (i.e., the posterior distribution inferred by the model).
 We call this time-varying distribution produced from a sequence of audio frames the \textit{pitch posteriorgram} (Figure~\ref{fig:posterior}).
-This is conceptually similar to phonetic posteriorgrams, which is a time-varying probability distribution over a set of acoustic units of speech (e.g., phones) produced by an acoustic model of an automatic speech recognition system~\cite{hazen2009query}.

-Notable exceptions to the candidate-generation/candidate-selection paradigm that do not produce a sequence of scores for subsequent decoding include the self-supervised SPICE~\cite{gfeller2020spice} and the sinusoidal regression method by Kato et al.~\cite{kato2019statistical}.
-While these methods are interesting, they are significantly more complicated than top neural methods trained in the supervised classification paradigm, without substantial gains in performance or speed.
-Therefore, we concentrate on improving the standard data-driven paradigm embodied by neural systems like CREPE.
+Despite their robustness to noise, existing neural pitch estimators are slow relative to DSP-based methods, and have not shown good generalization across data domains.

 We make the following contributions in this paper.